cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 the  time given to the former primary to shut down gracefully and archive all the WAL files.
 During this time frame, the primary instance does not accept connections.
-The value defaults to 30 seconds.
+The value defaults is greater than one year in seconds, big enough to simulate an infinite delay and therefore preserve data durability.

 !!!
 Warning
     The `.spec.switchoverDelay` option affects the RPO and RTO of your